-The iconic photograph, “Lunch Atop A Skyscraper,” has become synonymous with 1930s New York City.
-The photo features 11 construction workers casually having lunch while dangling 850 feet above the Big Apple, but few know the remarkable story behind the snapshot.
+For nearly a century, the iconic photograph “Lunch Atop A Skyscraper” has been uniquely evocative of everything from New York City to the Great Depression to America itself.
+The photo features 11 construction workers casually having lunch while dangling 850 feet above the Big Apple one September day in 1932.
+But while its imagery is legendary, few know the remarkable story behind it.

 A popular misconception about “Lunch Atop A Skyscraper” is that it was taken on top of the Empire State Building.
 The image was actually captured atop Rockefeller Center during its construction.

-At 850 feet above the city streets, Rockefeller Center — now one of the city’s most storied buildings — was a massive undertaking launched in the early 20th century.
+At 850 feet above the city streets, Rockefeller Center — now one of the city’s most storied buildings — was a massive undertaking, launched in 1931.
 The project was considered remarkable not only because of its sheer size but also because of the economic impact it had on the local economy.

 According to Christine Roussel, an archivist at Rockefeller Center, the construction project employed somewhere around 250,000 workers in the midst of the Great Depression.